kevinolega/callcentertrainingtips/_posts/2015-01-26-learn-fluent-english.md

 ## Problems you might have encountered with pronunciation:

-1. **Pronunciation are the most visible errors in the English language**.
+**1. Pronunciation are the most visible errors in the English language**.
-2. **Bad pronunciation can trigger social biases for your interviewer**.
+**2. Bad pronunciation can trigger social biases for your interviewer**.

 People with good pronunciation are seen as part of the elite and people with bad pronunciation are seen as part of the lower class.

-3. **Bad Pronunciation can cause others to misunderstand you**.
+**3. Bad Pronunciation can cause others to misunderstand you**.

 See SBC Packers by Rex Navarette on YouTube.
 Google is your friend.